Back to blog

 Automation workflow diagram

-The mistake most companies make is trying to automate everything at once.
-The right approach is strategic:
+The mistake most companies make is trying to automate everything at once, as if it were a sprint.
+The right path is more of a walk, taken one step at a time:

-1. Identify "pain points" — Which tasks take the most time?
-Where are the most errors made?
+1. Find the "pain points" — Which tasks eat up the most hours?
+Where do the most mistakes happen?

-2. Prioritize by impact — Start with the processes whose automation will bring the greatest value.
+2. Sort by real impact — Start with the processes whose automation brings the greatest value, not necessarily the easiest ones.

-Automation isn't a luxury for large corporations.
-Today it's accessible to businesses of all sizes and is one of the fastest ways to increase efficiency without increasing costs.
+Automation is no longer a luxury reserved for big corporations with floors full of IT departments.
+Today it's within reach for businesses of every size, and it's one of the fastest ways to become more efficient without raising your costs.

-At Hod., we help companies identify exactly which processes need to be automated and build solutions tailored to their specific work model — without unnecessary complexity, without disrupting established work habits.
+At Hod., we help companies find exactly which processes deserve automation and build solutions through custom software development, tailored to their specific way of working — without unnecessary complexity, and without shaking up the habits your team already trusts.

 Author